 Most importantly, don’t be surprised by the Dutch’s uncanny ability to ride a gearless bicycle while talking on a mobile phone, carrying two children, six bags of groceries, a television set, and a mattress!
 Having grown up on wheels, the Dutch conduct daily superhuman acts with laid-back casualty.
 With over 880,000 bicycles in a city of less than 790,000 people, you are sure to see some interesting spectacles on wheels!

-Look up: Why are the Dutch so tall?
+Why are the Dutch so tall?

 Isn’t it ironic, that the nickname for the Netherlands is the lowlands.
 Quite frankly, a more descriptive term would be the highlands or at least the high-people-lands.
 If you haven’t noticed, Dutch people are tall.
 Really tall.
 Tall enough to make even a “normally” tall person feel quite short.